Bhikkhunī: In Mahayana Buddhism

-Re-establishing bhikkhuni ordination
+Re-establishing bhikkhunī ordination

 To help establish the Bhikshuni Sangha (community of fully ordained nuns) where it does not currently exist has also been declared one of the objectives of Sakyadhita, as expressed at its founding meeting in 1987 in Bodhgaya, India.

 The Eight Garudhammas belong to the context of the Vinaya.
 Bhikkhuni Kusuma writes: "In the Pali, the eight garudhammas appear in the tenth khandhaka of the Cullavagga."
-However, they are to be found in the actual ordination process for Bhikkhunis.
+However, they are not to be found in the actual ordination process for bhikkhunīs.

 The text is not allowed to be studied before ordination.
 "The traditional custom is that one is only allowed to study the bhikshu or bhikshuni vows after having taken them", Karma Lekshe Tsomo stated during congress while talking about Gender Equality and Human Rights: "It would be helpful if Tibetan nuns could study the bhikshuni vows before the ordination is established.
 The traditional custom is that one is only allowed to study the bhikshu or bhikshuni vows after having taken them."

 Ven.
 Tenzin Palmo is quoted with saying: "To raise the status of Tibetan nuns, it is important not only to re-establish the Mulasarvastivada bhikshuni ordination, but also for the new bhikshunis to ignore the eight garudhammas that have regulated their lower status.
 These eight, after all, were formulated for the sole purpose of avoiding censure by the lay society.
 In the modern world, disallowing the re-establishment of the Mulasarvastivada bhikshuni ordination and honoring these eight risk that very censure."

 There have been some attempts in recent years to revive the tradition of women in the sangha within Theravada Buddhism in India, Sri Lanka, and Thailand, with many women ordained in Sri Lanka since 1996.
 Some of these were carried out with the assistance of nuns from the East Asian tradition; others were carried out by the Theravada monk's Order alone.
 Since 2005, many ordination ceremonies for women have been organised by the head of the Dambulla chapter of the Siyam Nikaya in Sri Lanka.